mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

 ##  CQRS-based event driven architecture using Spring BOOT + AxonIQ + Async JPA Persistence

-The first step towards moving from monolithic application to micro-services based architecture is craving out modules, where each module represent a potential micro-service.
+The first step towards moving from monolithic application to micro-services based architecture is carving out modules, where each module represent a potential micro-service.
 But if, modules have dependencies on each other (via pom.xml) it's impossible to create micro-service out of model.
 The below picture shows  Command Query Responsibility Segregation